Enorovan/sgda-patch/README.md

 ## Why are you making this?

 As previously mentioned, this collection received no localization, despite all three games being individually localized. *STEINS;GATE: My Darling's Embrace* and *STEINS;GATE 0* even received digital Switch ports on December 12th, 2019!
 So I thought I might as well localize it myself.
+And on top of that, *STEINS;GATE: Linear Bounded Phenogram* on Switch, in English, is now a thing!

 ## How does this work?